Cosmetology: Reproductive health and birth defects of the toxic trio

 The presence of Formaldehyde, phthalates, and toluene (the toxic trio) in the work environment play a role in the risk of reproductive health effects for cosmetologists.
 Studies shows that there is a significant increase in premature birth and an increased risk of pregnancy disorders when hairdressers were compared to a referent group of teachers and salesclerks where the only occupational difference were exposure to the toxic trio.
 Hairdressers and cosmetologists have a slightly increased risk of having an infant with small gestational age.
 Reproductive disorders in relation to low birth weight were examined and found an increased risk of having infant with low birth weight; three of these studies showed a significant increase.

 Case studies on toluene exposures have found increased incidences of urogenital, gastrointestinal, and cardiac anomalies among children of mothers who were exposed to organic solvents, such as toluene.
-Associations were found between pregnant women who inhaled Formaldehyd, phthalates, and toluene and adverse reproductive outcomes such as intrauterine growth retardation and premature delivery.
+Associations were found between pregnant women who inhaled Formaldehyde, phthalates, and toluene and adverse reproductive outcomes such as intrauterine growth retardation and premature delivery.
 Hairdressers report premature ovarian failure five times more frequently than women in non-cosmetologist occupations.

 Regulation of cosmetics in the U.S.

-In the United States, the Federal Food, Drug, and Cosmetic Act (FD&C Act) defines cosmetics as “articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body…for cleansing, beautifying promoting attractiveness, or altering appearance”.
+In the United States, the Federal Food, Drug, and Cosmetic Act (FD&C Act) defines cosmetics as “articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body…for cleansing, beautifying, promoting attractiveness, or altering appearance”.
 Products such as nail polish, hair coloring, straightening formulas, and shampoos fall under this definition of cosmetics.
 In the U.S., the FDA does not mandate premarket approval for cosmetic ingredients or products, with the exception of color.
 Additionally, the FDA is not legally responsible for cosmetic product or ingredient safety and does not have the authority to require manufactures to submit their safety data to the FDA.
 Instead, the cosmetic manufacturer is legally responsible for correctly labeling and producing their products with safe ingredients.
 U.S. cosmetic companies are also not required to register their product or ingredients with the FDA as registration is purely voluntary.
 The FDA cannot legally order a recall of cosmetic products in the U.S. even if they have been shown to have poor health outcomes.
 A product recall relies on the cosmetic manufacturer and is therefore completely voluntary.

 In contrast, the European Union requires cosmetic products to undergo premarket safety testing and requires mandatory cosmetology product and ingredient registration.
 In general, the European Union approaches cosmetics and their production under the precautionary principle.
 The EU has banned 1,328 chemicals from use in cosmetics and does not permit animal testing for cosmetics.